The Moment Collectors ASIA – Excerpts

 … The first hours of dawn were my favourite part of the day.
 Dawn sees a multi-coloured tide of market stallholders riding the dusty, misty roads into town from the countryside.
 Their bikes loaded impossibly high with lush green, just-picked vegetables, incredibly vibrant collections of exotic tropical fruits, and those that have been shipped down from the mountains.
 It wasn’t unusual to see the reds of mangos, the yellows and pinks of papayas, spiky green jackfruit, and vivid yellow bananas on display next to furry-coated apricots, rich red apples and giant grapes that looked as if each one would be a taste bud sensation.
 Later in the day, with the heat in full force on the fruit, walking through those sections of the markets can be scent overload.
 Other motorbikes were loaded high with vast bowls of fresh fish, or cages of squealing pigs.
 All were dodging each other, the potholes and the collections of rubbish that had been put out overnight.
 The loudest were those bikes with racks of squawking, honking white geese, which had been tied by their ankles to hang upside down for the journey.
 Many riders travelled through the cool gloom with their headlights off, as if they were trying to prolong the cool and friendly darkness.
 In amongst this tide were those on rickety old black bicycles which were stacked high with breads, or eclectic collections of plastic household goods.
 Some carried enough copper-coloured chicken feather dusters to fill a duvet.
 Others had their bicycles loaded so completely …

-CLICK HERE TO PRE-ORDER DIRECT FROM SAM
+CLICK HERE TO ORDER SIGNED COPIES DIRECT FROM SAM